Sample Optimal and Memory Efficient Quantum State Tomography: POVM construction

 \section{POVM construction}

-The fully coherent tomography algorithm in~\cite{ODonnell_2016,Haah_2017} make uses of a a continuous Haar random POVM, which is the main obstacle to properly address its memory and time complexity.
+The fully coherent tomography algorithm in~\cite{ODonnell_2016,Haah_2017} uses a continuous Haar random POVM, which is the main obstacle to properly address its memory and time complexity.
 Our algorithm is a streaming implementation of the fully coherent tomography algorithm, and thus also has to deal with this obstacle.
-Therefore, we start by constructing discrete POVMs which emulate the continuous Haar random POVMs and which can also be implemented space efficiently in this section.
+Therefore, we start by constructing discrete POVMs which emulate the continuous Haar random POVMs and which can also be implemented space efficiently.

 \begin{definition} Let $\lambda\vdash n$, $\eta\geq 0$ and $\mathcal{S}\subset U(d)$ be finite.
 Then for $U\in\mathcal{S}$, we define

 and

 \end{definition}